system-transparency/stfe/doc/api.md

 Output on success:
 - None

-`key_hash` can be used to identify which witness signed the log's tree head.
+`key_hash` can be used to identify which witness signed the tree head.
 A key-hash, rather than the full verification key, is used to motivate verifiers to locate the appropriate key and make an explicit trust decision.